Notes on the Geography of Sri Lanka: Peradeniya

 A monastery path traces the margin between a ridge and deniya.

 The land not in paddy tends to be thickly planted with tree crops--in this case, some coffee.

 Nearby, a small shrine.

-One of the big changes coming to land use here is the invasion of houses onto deniyas.
-Paddy is now so economically marginal, and land values are so high, that the trend seems inevitabl
+One of the big changes coming to land-use here is the invasion of houses onto deniyas.
+Paddy is now so economically marginal, and land values are so high, that the trend seems inevitable.

 The conversion breaks the deniyas into bits and pieces of the original ovals.